-Strictly speaking, then, $Q \land R'$ is not a sentence.
+Strictly speaking, then, ' $Q \wedge R$ ' is not a sentence.
 It is a mere expression.

 When working with TFL, however, it will make our lives easier if we are sometimes a little less than strict.
 So, here are some convenient conventions.